 Here is a glance at the men who hold the distinction of winning a green jacket and designing a Grand Strand golf course.

 Fred Couples – One of the game’s most popular players crafted a beauty at Carolina National.
-A 27-hole facility, Carolina National plays along the Calabash River and is one of the North Strand’s most memorable designs.
+A 27-hole facility, Carolina National plays along the Lockwood Folly River and is one of the North Strand’s most memorable designs.

 Jack Nicklaus – The man with six green jackets has two outstanding Myrtle Beach layouts to his credit.
-Nicklaus was the architect behind Long Bay and Pawleys Plantation, two different but equally compelling courses.
-Pawleys Plantation has several holes that play along a salt marsh, showcasing the area’s lowcountry beauty, while Long Bay uses ample mounding and sand to create stunning visuals.
+Nicklaus was the architect behind Long Bay and Pawleys Plantation Golf Club, two different but equally compelling courses.
+Pawleys Plantation has several holes that play along a salt marsh, showcasing the area’s Lowcountry beauty, while Long Bay uses ample mounding and sand to create stunning visuals.

 Raymond Floyd – The 1976 Masters champion worked with Tom Jackson to design 27 holes at Arrowhead.
 With multiple holes that play along the Intracoastal Waterway and an unwavering commitment to course conditioning, Arrowhead has long been an area favorite.